+Please note patient recruitment and screening is now closed at this time.
 Thank you for your interest in participating in the Phase III Patidegib 2% topical gel clinical trial for the reduction of disease burden of basal cell carcinomas in Gorlin Syndrome sponsored by PellePharm.
-The participating sites in the US are listed below and is divided into three categories based upon their current status of enrollment. […]
+The participating sites in the US are listed below and […]

 Dr. Sean Christensen, Assistant Professor of Dermatologic Surgery at Yale University School of Medicine, joined Julie Breneiser, president of the Gorlin Syndrome Alliance, patient, and mother of two affected children, for a live discussion about the Patidegib Clinical Trial involving a topical hedgehog inhibitor.
 If you were unable to join in on the conversation, you […]

 The 2019 National Conference was a huge success!!
 With over 105 people registered, the hotel was filled with patients, caregivers, faculty, pharma execs, and staff.
 Nearly 60% of the those affected with Gorlin syndrome never attended a national conference before!
 You could really feel how the GSA touched the lives of our members in significant […]